-Objecting to January 2022 revision of planning application 20/01033/EIA for housing in the setting of Old Oswestry hillfort
+Please act now…respond to the latest planning application (Jan 2023) for housing in the setting of Old Oswestry hillfort

-If it helps, you can cut and paste the below guide points into a standard letter form.
-Don’t forget to include the planning reference 20/01033/EIA, as well as the date, your name and address, and sign it.
-Your opening sentence should read “I strongly object to the amended proposal for housing development for the following reasons”.
-You can email your letter in Word or PDF format to: email@example.com or upload it to the planning portal https://tinyurl.com/44m38rna
+If it helps, you can copy and paste/adapt these ‘Guide Points’ into a letter document.
+Make sure you include: the planning reference 23/00225/FU; the date, your name and address, and sign it.
+Your opening sentence should read “I strongly object to the planning application for the following reasons”.
+You can email your letter in Word or PDF format to: email@example.com

 - IMPORTANT.
-Please remember to register your objections if possible by the deadline – midnight on Wednesday 9th February 2022.
+Please remember to submit your objections by the deadline – midnight on Wednesday 15th February 2023.

 HOOOH – Hands Off Old Oswestry Hillfort

 - No consideration has been given to the cumulative effects of the proposals, that is, how the altered landscape will add to previous harm resulting from the erosion of the hillfort setting from northwards creep of the town.
 This area was previously respected by Council planning, which used The Coppy as a natural screen for earlier housing development.
 The decision now to develop beyond The Coppy sets a worrying new precedent for future proposals.